10 Documentaries about the Samurai

 Circumstances force the two warriors to confront each other again, leading to a final, climactic duel.
 The film showcases both the physical prowess and deep philosophical struggles of its characters, making it a thought-provoking addition to the trilogy.

-For further details, visit Wikipedia.
+For further details, visit IMDb.

 7) Hara-Kiri: Death of a Samurai (2011)